All limited liability companies (LLCs) and corporations in Arkansas are required to appoint a registered agent.

 Electing a Registered Agent by Mail

 To form your LLC by mail, download Form LL-01 - Certificate of Organization ($50 filing fee required), fill out the required fields, and submit a physical copy to the Arkansas Secretary of State.
 You’ll be asked to provide your registered agent’s information under the Article III section in the middle of the page:

-How Do I Change My Registered Agent in Arkansas?
+How to Change Your Registered Agent in Arkansas

-This can be done online or by mail.
+This can be done online via the Arkansas Secretary of State’s Corporations Online Filing System or via mail.